HoerTech-gGmbH/openMHA/examples/16-node-red-gui-demo/README.txt

 Please note that this example has been developed and tested under a Linux operating system.
 Hence, the following instructions assume that a Linux system is used to run the example.
-In general there is no obstacle to run the example under other operating system as openMHA and Node-RED are available for sveral platforms.
+In general there is no obstacle to run the example under other operating system as openMHA and Node-RED are available for several platforms.

 Run the example:
 This example comes with an openMHA configuration file which performs live processing of microphone input signals.
-The resulting signal is provided via the soundcard output channels.
+The resulting signal is provided via the sound device output channels.
 A JACK server needs to be started with parameters according to the openMHA configuration, here fs=44100 and 64 frames/period.